Loading...

 He explained very complicated cases in a very concise and understandable way"

 Brett is a consultant solicitor with higher rights of audience for all civil proceedings.
-His specialism is civil procedure and a specific interest in catastrophic personal injury work.
-He also owns and runs a firm providing training and consultancy services in relation to personal injury, technology and practice development.
+His specialism is civil procedure with a specific interest in digital change.
+He also provides training and consultancy services in relation to personal injury, technology and practice development.

-He is a member of the Lexis Nexis Consulting Editorial Board and is currently writing a guide to accidents at work.
+Brett is a strategic content consultant for the Green Book for Lexis Nexis and has written a guide to accidents at work.
 He is the case and digest editor for the Journal of Personal Injury Law produced by Thomsons Reuters.
-He is regularly consulted by the legal press in relation to personal injury matters and has spoken at Westminster Policy Forums, the ABI conference, the APIL conference and Law Society conferences, Radio 4, local radio and BBC News.
+He is regularly consulted by the legal press in relation to personal injury matters and has spoken at Westminster Policy Forums, the ABI conference, APIL and Law Society conferences, Radio 4, local radio and BBC News.

 He has given evidence to Parliament on several occasions in relation to civil proceedings and is regularly consulted by civil servants and the senior judiciary as well.